Economy & Finance

 Most expats prefer to use their credit card for various payments, as it is easy and accepted almost all over the world.
 In the UK, you can use your credits card for various purchases.
 However, not everything can be paid for that way and some companies and institutions might require you to choose a different method of payment altogether.
 In this article, we will introduce you to the most popular payment methods in the UK.

 Card payment is probably one of the most popular types of payment, particularly for the regular grocery and retail shopping.
 Debit cards are particularly popular and convenient.
-They were introduced in the 1980s with the aim to reduce the usage of cheques which are more expensive for banks.
+They were introduced in the 1980s with the aim to reduce the usage of checks which are more expensive for banks.
 They can be used instead of cash but unlike credit cards, debit card payments are deducted from the card-owner’s account right away.
 The most commonly used debit cards in the UK are:

-In recent years, all debit cards have been converted to Chip and PIN in order to increase the level of security of transactions.
+Nowadays, all debit cards have been converted to Chip and PIN in order to increase the level of security of transactions.

-Direct Debit and Standing Orders
+Regular Transactions: Direct Debit and Standing Orders

 For regular payments to local authorities such as utility companies or tax offices, most people choose standing orders or direct debits to pay their bills.
-There is a lot of confusion as to the difference between those two payment options.
+There is a lot of confusion as to the difference between these two payment options.
 Both are instructions to your financial institution to make a regular payment to a third party.